 Even though the company is going digital, there are still visible traces of the classic Coca-Cola that we’ve all come to love in today’s advertisements.
 The coke bottle itself is such an example.
-Despite the fact most any bottle you would buy today is made of plastic with a twist-on top, the classic class bottle complete with bottle cap has remained an unmistakable symbol for the company.
+Despite the fact most any bottle you would buy today is made of plastic with a twist-on top, the classic glass bottle complete with bottle cap has remained an unmistakable symbol for the company.
 You notice in the “Happiness Factory” that amidst the modern animation, music, and style of characters the glass bottle with that distinctive Coca-Cola shape is the most prominent figure of each and every shot.
 I believe that the intentional use of the older design mixed with the new-age styles is meant to draw in the younger audience, while at the same time maintaining the older, loyal customers that have served so well over the year.

 Some people might argue that the new, elaborate Coca-Cola commercials are flashy and unnecessary, giving the younger audience a false view of coke products, and possibly even reality.
 They could say that the depiction of the magical world inside of the vending machine would misdirect children to believe that such things are possible or even true.
 Some, I’m sure, would simply say that the ads mislead the general public into thinking the product is better than it could ever be in reality.
 What these people would not realize, however, is that the Coca-Cola commercials are meant to give the company a lighthearted, friendly persona, and to inform the public of their family oriented ideals.
 Mathieu suggests how the “happiness Factory” commercial does this when he states the following;